-Working closely with the state of New York and the federal government, the Suffolk County DSS runs several assistance programs for the very low income in the county.
+Working closely with the state of New York and the federal government, the Suffolk County DSS runs several assistance programs for the very low income in the county, as listed below.
 The resources can address medical care (Medicaid), basic needs (TANF), nutrition (SNAP food stamps), housing in the form of rent assistance and more.

 Medicaid is a government medical assistance program for the low income and uninsured.
 It provides critical medical services for low income persons that are currently receiving Public Assistance.
 The free or low cost medical care offered pays for physician services, inpatient and outpatient hospital care, early and periodic screening of children, medications, skilled nursing care, laboratory and X-ray services.
 There is even some transportation services available in Suffolk County, as noted below.

 Transportation is offered for some Medicaid beneficiaries.
 Call 1 (866) 952-1564.
 Patients with an active case, need for health care and with no means of transportation to that service may get help in the form of a ride.
 They can get transportation to and from health care providers, such as a hospital or doctor appointment.
 Appointments are needed.